 The Right to Counsel Coalition of NYC is made up of tenant organizing groups, tenant advocates, law schools and legal services organizations.
-We are working together to ensure that our city’s housing courts are a place of fairness, justice and equity.
+We are working together to ensure that the places where evictions happen are places of fairness, justice and equity.
 We do not support forced displacements that can and should be prevented and we believe that safe and affordable housing is central to our city’s future.
-We led the campaign that culminated in the passage of Intro 214-B, a law that ensures that tenants are represented in eviction cases by licensed, qualified and experienced attorneys when they go to housing court to defend their rights.
+We led the campaign that culminated in the passage of Intro 214-B, a law that ensures that tenants are represented in eviction cases by licensed, qualified and experienced attorneys when they defend their rights.
 The Coalition will be actively organizing and advocating while this law is phased in.

 Watch Our Powerful Video About Why NYC Needs RTC!